 - Capacity.
 In other urban contexts, rail transit is important for its ability to carry large number of riders per vehicle, and hence per driver, usually by combining cars into trainsets.
-Modern streetcars generally cannot be run as trainsets, but they still have some advantage over buses in this area; they have a capacity of around 200 compared to 120 for a typical articulated bus.
+European streetcars are often huge trainsets with capacities of 500 or more.
+Typical single streetcars used in the US have a slight advantage; they have a capacity of around 200 compared to 120 for a typical articulated bus.
 This capacity advantage can be relevant in high-volume situations, particularly when frequencies get down to the three-minute range.
-However. most streetcars now under discussion are not this frequent.
-Portland’s Streetcar System Plan, for example, envisions mostly frequencies of 10-15 minutes, and at these levels the frequency is driven by a service quality standard, not a capacity requirement.
+However. most streetcars now under discussion are not this frequent, or for markets nearly this busy.

 - Existing rail rights-of-way.
 A proposed streetcar project in Vancouver involves using a piece of existing rail line, as does the small line in Kenosha, Wisconsin.
 In this case, the streetcar can obviously do something important that a bus can’t.

 - I’m not disputing the ridership benefits of streetcars.
 Streetcars do attract more ridership than the buses they replace, though it’s not always clear why.
 There’s an urgent need for more research on how much of the ridership benefits of a streetcar are truly results of intrinsic benefits of the streetcar (such as the ride quality, the legibility provided by tracks in the street, etc) as opposed to results of other improvements introduced at the same time (including speed and reliability improvements, better public information, off-board fare collection, and possible differences in operations culture).